leftCoast/LC_baseTools/README.md

 # LC_baseTools
 Tools to make programming Arduinos easier.

+**DO NOT GRAB  THE FILES OUT OF THE REPOSITORY.
+NINE TIMES OUT OF TEN THEY WILL NOT COMPILE FOR YOU.
+INSTALL THIS FROM THE ADRUINO IDE LINRARY MANAGER.
+AND DON'T EVEN THINK OF TRYING THE .ZIP FILES.
+WHY DO THEY EVEN HAVE THOSE I JUST DON'T KNOW..***

 **blinker** - Blinks an LED without using delay().
 On any output pin.
 Does NOT use interrupts or hardware PWM.

 **colorObj** - Used for everything dealing with colors.
 Storing, translating, passing from computer to hardware and back.
 Blending, linear and non-linear color mapping.